Amanda Lee Koe: Editorial and fiction work in Singapore

-Fiction

 Ministry of Moral Panic

 Ministry of Moral Panic was published by Singaporean independent press Epigram Books in 2013.
 The collection caused a sensation in Singapore's literary landscape when it was published, for its uncommon and unflinching depiction of idiosyncratic characters from social peripheries told via inventive narratives that questioned the conservative Singaporean state's ideological imperatives.
 It was seen as "a subversive, artistic interpretation of how to challenge the homogenising power of a dominant discourse".
-Hannah Ming-yit Ho writes in Humanities (journal):Koe's stories about idiosyncratic Singaporeans illustrate the way personal experiences—of memory loss, homosexual tendencies, and emotional self-expressions—are informed by, and in turn inform, the biopolitical regulation of Singaporean citizens rendered objects of biopower.
+Hannah Ming-yit Ho writes in Humanities:Koe's stories about idiosyncratic Singaporeans illustrate the way personal experiences—of memory loss, homosexual tendencies, and emotional self-expressions—are informed by, and in turn inform, the biopolitical regulation of Singaporean citizens rendered objects of biopower.
 In this way, her stories invite a meditation on the state, people and power.
-In addition to the Singapore Literature Prize, Ministry of Moral Panic was also shortlisted for the Haus der Kulturen der Welt’s Internationaler Literaturpreis, the Frankfurt Book Fair’s LiBeraturpreis, and longlisted for the Frank O’Connor International Short Stories Award.
+In addition to the Singapore Literature Prize, Ministry of Moral Panic was also shortlisted for the Haus der Kulturen der Welt's Internationaler Literaturpreis, the Frankfurt Book Fair's LiBeraturpreis, and longlisted for the Frank O'Connor International Short Story Award.

+Move to New York

+Koe moved to New York in 2014 to attend Columbia University's Writing Program.
+She used her $10,000 prize money from the Singapore Literature Prize to pay the rent of her Brooklyn apartment.

+While browsing for a Nan Goldin photobook at The Strand in Manhattan, Koe encountered an Alfred Eisenstaedt monograph with Marlene Dietrich on its cover.
+Inside the book was a photograph of Marlene Dietrich, Anna May Wong, and Leni Riefenstahl together.
+The photograph became the inspiration for her to write her first novel.